Qinyuehu/scotted/_posts/2014-07-23-voip-solution-round-four.markdown

 are thinking - here we go,
 [switching VOIP providers yet again](http://www.sail2software.com/2012/11/voip-solution-round-three.html).
-Don't worry, [Flowroute](http://www.flowroute.com) continues to be my SIP provider of choice (they are, quite simple, awesome).
+Don't worry, [Flowroute](http://www.flowroute.com) continues to be my SIP provider of choice (they are, quite simply, awesome).

 No, this round was prompted by a hardware failure when our 5 year old Linksys PAP2TNA bit the dust.
 A couple of days ago my wife went to use the phone - so